 The best approach is to build up your knowledge and technique over what you already know and master.

-Go to your chord shapes, solos, and scales you are familiar with and try to play around with different bending techniques.
+Go to the chord shapes, solos, and scales you are familiar with, and try to play around with different bending techniques.
 Confirming that the pitch is correct is essential for becoming an excellent string bender.
 String bends are a great way to give your guitar playing your sound.

 Continue to practice the techniques and make them your own.